ArtPrize

 ArtPrize is an art competition and festival in Grand Rapids, Michigan.
 Anyone over the age of 18 can display their art, and any space within the three-square-mile ArtPrize district can be a venue.
 There are typically over 160 venues such as museums, galleries, bars, restaurants, hotels, public parks, bridges, laundromats, auto body shops, and more.

 ArtPrize lasts for 19 days beginning in late September, and during each festival $500,000 in cash prizes are awarded based on public voting and a jury of art experts.
-ArtPrize was originally an annual event; in 2018, it was switched to a biennial schedule.

 ArtPrize was created in 2009 by Rick DeVos, the son of Republican gubernatorial candidate Dick DeVos and United States Secretary of Education Betsy DeVos.
-The DeVos family contributes approximately $560,000 annually to the ArtPrize budget.
 In 2017, the festival's connection to the DeVos family's wealth and their conservative politics was criticized by artist Eric Millikin in his “Made of Money” installation, placed within ArtPrize.

 In 2014, The Art Newspaper listed ArtPrize as one of the most-attended "big ticket" art events (those where visitors are often counted more than once), with ArtPrize's attendance of 440,000 being roughly one quarter of the 1.6 million who attended the Russian Imperial Costume exhibition at the State Hermitage Museum in Saint Petersburg.
 ArtPrize was highlighted along with Slows Bar BQ and the Frederik Meijer Gardens & Sculpture Park as one of the reasons to visit Grand Rapids in The New York Times’ "52 Places To Go in 2016."

 In 2018, ArtPrize announced the Project exhibition to showcase larger works and planned to hold ArtPrize every other year, though the Project 1 event in 2019 experienced substantially less visitors.
 The twelfth ArtPrize was postponed in 2020 with officials citing the COVID-19 pandemic.
 The 2022 event ran from September 15 to October 2, 2022, with many visitors criticizing the smaller scale of works present.